2034 FIFA World Cup: Human rights

 The selection of Saudi Arabia as a host has attracted controversy since the start due to human rights violations in the country.
 Law, human rights, and Saudi activists have asked for FIFA to put pressure on the country to improve its human rights record, similar to the pressure put on Qatar when it hosted in 2022.
 The trade union Building and Wood Workers' International has warned that FIFA awarding Saudi Arabia the tournament goes against their conditions of human rights.
 When Clifford Chance did an assessment of human rights in the country, the report was criticised by eleven rights organisations including Amnesty International and Human Rights Watch.
 The nontransparent nature of the bid has also been criticised by Norwegian Football Federation president Lise Klaveness, who stated that despite the reforms after the 2015 FIFA corruption case, little measures were taken to ensure that hosts met risk and human rights assessments; the NFF later abstained from voting on 11 December.
 Norwegian club Fredrikstad have put pressure on their federation to boycott the tournament.

 On 11 November 2024, Amnesty International called on FIFA to stop the bidding process for the 2034 World Cup, citing human rights concerns in Saudi Arabia.
 On 21 November 2024, ITUC-Africa filed a complaint to the United Nations over the mistreatment of African migrant workers in Saudi Arabia and warned that the 2034 World Cup could amplify existing problems for migrant workers.
 On 25 November 2024, United States Senators Ron Wyden and Dick Durbin urged FIFA not to award the 2034 World Cup to Saudi Arabia citing human rights concerns for citizens, workers, athletes, tourists, and members of the press in the country with no guarantee that human rights would be upheld during the tournament, especially for women and LGBTQ people whose rights would be the most at risk.
-Three days later, German and Danish MEPs Daniel Freund and Niels Fuglsang respectively criticised the closed door nature of the bid and suggested for a boycott if the tournament was awarded to Saudi Arabia to as they believed it was the only way to ensure a prevention of human rights violations.
+In Saudi Arabia, homosexuality and transgender identities are widely seen as immoral and same sex acts are punishable by death.
+Three days later, German and Danish MEPs Daniel Freund and Niels Fuglsang respectively criticised the closed door nature of the bid and suggested for a boycott if the tournament was awarded to Saudi Arabia as they believed it was the only way to ensure a prevention of human rights violations.
 UN High Commissioner for Human Rights Volker Türk called for FIFA to keep human rights as the top priority for hosting the tournament in Saudi Arabia.
 On 27 January 2025, FIFA rejected calls for an independent group to monitor the conditions of migrant workers in Saudi Arabia, stating that the government made commitments to a workers' welfare system to monitor compliance with labour rights standards for tournament-related projects.
 Helene Elatr, widow of assassinated Washington Post journalist Jamal Khashoggi asked that FIFA honour her late husband during the tournament as allegations have been made against the Saudi government for their involvement in his 2018 assassination in Istanbul.